Thousands flee homes near N. Carolina fertilizer plant fire

 At least 90 firefighters, along with emergency personnel from other agencies, fought the fire for about two hours Monday night, but they had to retreat because of the large volume of ammonium nitrate on the site, Winston-Salem Fire Chief Trey Mayo said.
 The fire department said that firefighters could not flow enough water to be reasonably certain of keeping it cool enough to prevent a detonation.

-Grubbs warned that there was going to be a lot of smoke and poor air quality.
+Grubbs warned that there was going to be a lot of smoke and poor air quality in the city of about 250,000 in the central part of the state.
 He said that it could take some time for the fire to come under control.

 Michelle Shepherd, who lives blocks from the plant, told the Winston-Salem Journal that after hearing and feeling explosions and seeing the flames Monday night, she didn't wait for the evacuation order to leave her house and head to a shelter opened by local authorities.